6 Best Renters Insurance Companies in Wisconsin of 2025

 Technology

-Today’s renters are tech-savvy, and they expect to be able to access customer support, policy information, and claims filing options online or on a mobile device.
+Today’s renters are tech-savvy and expect to be able to access customer support, policy information, and claims filing options online or on a mobile device.

 Therefore, we chose companies with robust customer portals, user-friendly websites, free mobile apps, and other online resources for policyholders.